-Insein is infamous for its mammoth circular jail – built by the British and today notorious for holding dissidents during the 8888 student revolution in 1988 and the Saffron Revolution in 2007.
+Insein is infamous for its mammoth circular jail – built by the British and today notorious for holding dissidents and political prisoners.
 Here in Insein one can visit the grand Kyauk Daw Kyi Pagoda and walk to the ‘village’ of Porkan, taking a breather in a tea-house for a reviving plate of tea leaf salad and peanuts.

 Naked urchins race alongside the track, plunging into pools and puddles during the wet season, shouting, squealing and roaring in delight at the sight of camera lenses peering out of the carriage windows.

-After Insein the country quickly becomes rural, with flat stretches of paddy fields where farmers wade waist deep in the water wearing conical bamboo hats.
-Past the little hamlets here one will see either muddy chilone pitches, where men and boys play with fervent dexterity, their longyis hoisted up around their groins.
-Naked urchins race alongside the track, plunging into pools and puddles during the wet season, shouting, squealing and roaring in delight at the sight of camera lenses peering out of the carriage windows.
+After Insein the country quickly becomes rural, with flat stretches of paddy fields where during the monsoon, farmers wade waist deep in the water wearing conical bamboo hats.
+There are muddy chilone pitches, where men and boys play with fervent dexterity, their longyis hoisted up around their groins, and naked urchins race alongside the track, plunging into pools and puddles.

 A pleasant place to disembark is the small settlement of Kyaikkale, where there is a quirky pagoda complex with an assortment of bright shrines centred around a pool with soft-shelled turtles.